nuuuwan/news_lk3_data/README.md

 *2024-12-15 18:28:30* · [`colombotelegraphcom`](https://www.colombotelegraph.com/index.php/sri-lankas-path-to-stability-balancing-geopolitical-tensions-domestic-challenges/) · `en`

 Sri Lanka stands at a critical juncture, navigating complex geopolitical dynamics and domestic challenges.
-President Anura Kumara Dissanayake’s upcoming visits to India and China underscore the island nation’s strategic importance to these Asian giants.
+President Anura Kumara Dissanayake‘s upcoming visits to India and China underscore the island nation’s strategic importance to these Asian giants.
 Both countries view Sri Lanka as pivotal in their geopolitical strategies, with India particularly concerned about China’s influence in the region.
 This article delves into the implications of these visits, the government’s anti-corruption drive, and Sri Lanka’s socio-political challenges in its pursuit of stability.
-Tshering Eudon (2024) argues that Sri Lanka’s foreign policy is shaped by domestic needs and geopolitical pressures, urging the U.S. to prioritise economic over security concerns.
+Tshering Eudon (2024) argues that Sri Lanka’s foreign policy is shaped by domestic needs and geopolitical pressures, urging the U.S. to prioritise economic over security concerns[1].

 ...